 Terms and Conditions

-3. All applications must be on the Fieldays No.8 Wire National Art Award official online entry form.
-Artists may submit more than one entry but each entry must be entered separately using the online form.
+- All applications must be on the Fieldays No.8 Wire National Art Award official online entry form.
+Artists may submit more than one entry, but each entry must be entered separately using the online form.

-6.1 As an entrant, you may be invited by NZ National Fieldays to exhibit your work at Fieldays at Mystery Creek in June 2020.
+6.1 As an entrant, you may be invited by NZ National Fieldays to exhibit your work elsewhere.
 If your work has sold prior, permission would have to be given by the new owner.
 NZ National Fieldays will prepare a loan contract with the artist or owner.
 Unsold works exhibited at the Fieldays can be offered for sale.

 The Artist Price (AP) must be the price you wish to receive for your artwork.
 To calculate the 'Catalogue Price' (CP).

 i.e. CP$1,000 (AP$540 + $460 commission)